Wilmer-Maldonado/etc7fq_journal_DS5111su24/README.md

 - For week 7, we learned about decorators that add/extend the behavior of a function by the operation defined by the dedorator.
 Comprehensions and Dicts were already review, as well as OOP.

+July 20th, 2024 - Design Patterns

+- For week 8, learned about Design patterns, specifically how Singleton, Factory, and Template designs work as examples.
+Never studied Design patterns specifically, but this aligns how I think about code.
+I always try to map the features to a diagram and design pattern of my own before I start coding a codebase or start making PRs.